exercism/v3/languages/elixir/exercises/concept/lists/.docs/after.md

   list = [1, :a, 2.0, "string"]
   ```

-- [string][string] literals are a sequence of characters surrounded by double quotes
+- [String][string] literals are a sequence of characters surrounded by double quotes.

   ```elixir
   string = "this is a string!
 1, 2, 3!"